 If you like this recipe, give a try to my Israeli Chocolate Balls a fun (and delicious) variation.

-How to Make These Chocolate Biscuit Balls?
+How to Make Chocolate Biscuit Balls?

 - Start by breaking the biscuits into small pieces until they resemble breadcrumbs.